 These first three steps are quite enough to get a discussion going!

-Please note as of 7 May 2018: This page is still being developed.
-There are many more scholarly papers to be distilled regarding period-doubling bifurcation and boundary conditions.
-This page will continue to be updated for the next few weeks as a result of incorporating the insights and knowledge of those scholars.
+Please note as of 7 May 2018: Many more scholarly papers are to be distilled regarding period-doubling bifurcation and boundary conditions.
+This page will continue to be updated as a result of incorporating the insights and knowledge of those scholars.

 Endnotes & Footnotes:

 Both references are the same article; one is within this website and other in LinkedIn: